Select Page

 Something along these lines can still be glimpsed in the Gion Festival today, at the Ayagasa Boko (“Damask Umbrella” float).
 Though ancient screen paintings depict several of the floats with dancers centuries ago, it is the only float to feature them today.

-Meanwhile, local families and businesses get in on the Gion Festival spirit of generosity to the public in a sub-festival called the Byōbu Matsuri (Folding-Screen Festival).
-As you walk along the streets, keep your eyes open for window displays of priceless folding screens, suits of armor, kimono and other family heirlooms.
+Meanwhile, local families and businesses share in the Gion Festival’s spirit of generosity to the public in a sub-festival called the Byōbu Matsuri (Folding-Screen Festival).
+The Byōbu Matsuri is stronger in the smaller Ato Matsuri (July 21-24).

 Gion Festival